The Ultimate Guide to Cyber Threat Intelligence (CTI) in 2024

 What are the potential pitfalls to avoid?

-SANS Institute conducted a survey and asked executives the main barrier to implement an effective cyber threat intelligence.
+SANS Institute conducted a survey and asked executives the main barrier to implementing effective cyber threat intelligence.
 The results can be seen below.
 Lack of technical skills of employees/executives and the difficulty of using security tools are the common pitfalls that inhibit implementing cyber threat intelligence effectively.

 What are the leading companies?